Connecting to ARCHER2

 The SAFE web interface is used to provide your initial password for logging onto ARCHER2 (see the SAFE Documentation for more details on requesting accounts and picking up passwords).

-Note: you may now change your password on the ARCHER2 machine itself using the passwd command or when you are prompted the first time you login.
+You may now change your password on the ARCHER2 machine itself using the passwd command or when you are prompted the first time you login.
 This change will not be reflected in the SAFE.
 If you forget your password, you should use the SAFE to request a new one-shot password.

 Interaction with ARCHER2 is done remotely, over an encrypted communication channel, Secure Shell version 2 (SSH-2).
 This allows command-line access to one of the login nodes of a ARCHER2, from which you can run commands or use a command-line text editor to edit files.
 SSH can also be used to run graphical programs such as GUI text editors and debuggers when used in conjunction with an X client.